 Your contributions will be made by ‘salary sacrifice’ (unless you’ve been told otherwise by BP), meaning that you pay less National Insurance (NI).
 ‘Salary sacrifice’ is where you exchange some of your future earnings in return for BP paying the same amount into your pension plan.

 Although the same amount of money goes into your pension plan as if you were paying personal contributions directly from your pay, it is all paid by your employer (BP).
 As a result, you pay less National Insurance (NI) and less tax, which increases your take-home pay.

 Where plan members pay their usual contributions from their after-tax salary, we add tax relief to their contributions.
 When you are part of ‘salary sacrifice’ the extra step of adding tax relief is simply not necessary.
 And it’s easy for you, as BP will make all the arrangements and pay the contributions to your pension plan.

-If you decide to make additional single contributions in your plan, you do not make them through the BP payroll, but rather by a cheque direct to Aegon.
+If you decide to make single contributions to your plan you should pay these by cheque, directly to Aegon.
+These should be sent to Customer Services, Aegon, Edinburgh Park, Edinburgh, EH12 9SE.
 Any additional single contributions you make into a pension plan, that’s within the annual allowance limit (£40,000 from April 2012), is entitled to tax relief – are paid net of basic rate tax relief.
 If you pay tax at higher than basic rate, you can claim additional tax relief that you may be entitled to from HM Revenue & Customs.